-As the size and complexity of real-time 3D productions increases, and the number of tools that make up a modern production pipeline continues to grow, adding intelligent automation to increase artist efficiency becomes ever more critical.
-Building workflows based on pipeline intelligence typically relies heavily on metadata: custom-defined properties about your Assets that give them meaning within your project.
+As the size and complexity of real-time 3D productions increases, and as the number of tools that make up a modern production pipeline continues to grow, adding intelligent automation to increase artist efficiency becomes ever more critical.
+This intelligent automation typically relies heavily on metadata: custom-defined properties about your Assets that give them meaning within your project.

 An artist or creator adds metadata properties in one application, typically where the Asset is first created.
 The metadata then stays associated with that Asset, and applications farther down the pipeline can read that metadata and use it to make decisions about how to process or handle that Asset.